 We ask all families to make time for students to learn their songs and lines outside of musical theater club hours

 Given our limited time with the students, we make sure we use that time for drama games, rehearsals, and singing.
 While students occasionally will have a few minutes here and there to read over their lines, we ask all students and parents to take sufficient time outside of club hours to learn their lines.
 Students will have access to cd's of the songs to learn from, sheet music online, and mp3's on our website

 The final performance will be fun...but probably not too polished

 Feel free to contact us at email@example.com or 503 - 895 - 4705.
-We also plan on having a table after school at most locations a week before the club begins.
+We also plan on having a table after school at most locations a week or two before the clubs begin.

 Students need not have prior drama experience to participate in after-school theater clubs.